wavesplatform/WavesSDK-android/README.md

 * [Documentation](https://docs.wavesplatform.com/en/) – Waves official documentation
 * [Waves Ride IDE](https://ide.wavesplatform.com/) – IDE for RIDE smart contracts

-## Testing
-You can use [Explorer Testnet](https://wavesexplorer.com/testnet) for testing your app with libs.
-You can add test-Waves to your balance at the explorer in side menu from Faucet.
-And you can check any sent transactions on Wavesexplorer in Main or Test Net

 ## Blockchain for the people
 Keep up with the latest news and articles, and find out all about events happening on the [Waves Platform](https://wavesplatform.com/).

 * [Waves Wiki](https://docs.wavesplatform.com/)